Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

     npm start
 ```

+When you start the Web API from Visual Studio, depending on the browser you use, you'll get:

+- an empty web page (case with Microsoft Edge)
+- or an error HTTP 401 (case with Chrome)

 ## Explore the sample

+To call this web API from a client application;

+1. Make sure that the Client app is registered on the same tenant as this API
+2. Locate  the client app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+    - Click the **Add a permission** button and then,
+    - Ensure that the **My APIs** tab is selected.
+    - In the list of APIs, select the API **active-directory-javascript-nodejs-webapi-v2**.
+    - In the **Delegated permissions** section, select the **access_as_user** in the list.
+Use the search box if necessary.
+    - Click on the **Add permissions** button at the bottom.

-Call this web API from your client application.
+3. USe the steps provided in the client app sample's documentation to sign-in a user and make a call to this web API from your client application.
 Upon an authorized call, the web API will respond by:

 ```javascript
       res.status(200).json({